 - PSU: Antec High Current Gamer Gold 650w

-Starting off with the installation, the first thing I accomplished was to remove the drive cage at the bottom of the case because I knew that I was only going to be using SSDs for this build.
-Removing the drive cage allows more room for your PSU cables.
-Antec made the removal of this drive cage easy by adding thumb screws at the bottom of the case.
+Starting with the installation, the first thing I accomplished was to remove the drive cage at the bottom of the case because I knew that I would only be using SSDs for this build.
+Also, removing the drive cage allows more room for your PSU cables.
+Antec released this drive cage quickly by adding thumb screws at the bottom of the case.

-Once removed I installed my three front intake fans (I provided the 3 intake fans and the screws), there are no fan screws provided with this case at all, so keep that in mind.
+Once removed, I installed my three front intake fans (I provided the three intake fans and the screws).
+Unfortunately, there are no fan screws supplied with this case, so keep that in mind.
 Lastly, I installed my rear fan with ease.